Have a message. State it. Write nothing else.

 Prioritize.
 Focus on the research, findings, descriptions, or materials that you most wish to share.
 Convey your main message clearly to the reader.

 Supporting material should go into appendices.
-These can contain less-important text, data files, computer programs, detailed technical documentation, non-essential tables, maps, or figures, and material in languages other than English.
+These can contain less important text, data files, computer programs, detailed technical documentation, non-essential tables, maps, or figures as well as material in languages other than English.

 Demographic Research is open to submissions of research and reflections.
-It also provides researchers with a unique forum for material that conventional journals are unable or reluctant to publish such as descriptive findings, research replications and materials.
+It also provides researchers with a unique forum for material that conventional journals are unable or reluctant to publish, such as descriptive findings, research replications, and research materials.
 We do, however, encourage authors to adhere to established standards of publishing format and length in the main texts of their work.